Civil Rights: A Global Perspective

 Across generations and borders, leaders have stepped forward to empower change and inspire others to work toward a better collective future.
 Today’s students are tomorrow’s leaders.
 Help them recognize their capacity and responsibility to stand up for what they believe in.

-Civil Rights: A Global Perspective empowers students to examine and embody the non-violent social justice principles of Dr. Martin Luther King Jr. along with the ideas and practices of other influential human rights activists from around the world.
+Civil Rights: A Global Perspective empowers students to examine and embody the non-violent social justice principles of Dr. Martin Luther King Jr. and other influential human rights activists from around the world.
 This digital curriculum can be implemented in a variety of instructional settings to help students build an understanding of the global struggle for civil rights while learning how they can make a difference.

 In this unit, students explore what freedom has meant to generations of activists and identify common patterns in those meanings.
 In doing so, they will build deeper appreciation for the interconnected nature of humanity and their own ability to empower change.

 How has the digital age changed the fight for universal rights?

 In this investigation, students consider how today’s digital revolution may have impacted civil rights movements of the past.
 Activities include journaling, guided discussions, and a Socratic Seminar exercise.